eddelbuettel/rcppapt/README.md

 ### Status

 The package is still fairly small, and functionality is (currently) limited to the examples shown above.
-It builds reliably on the supported systems, and can
+It builds reliably on the supported systems.

-But `libapt-pkg` is pretty mature, and feature-rich, so it is mostly j
+But `libapt-pkg` is pretty mature, and feature-rich, so this package acts mostly as a wrapper from R.

 ### Installation

-The package is on [CRAN](http://cran.r-project.orh) so a very standard
+The package is on [CRAN](http://cran.r-project.org) so a very standard

 ```{.r}
 install.packages("RcppAPT")